- Home Health Billing Information

 - Birthdate: Enter the member's date of birth.

-- HCBS Eligible: Check "yes," if member is currently enrolled in a waiver program.
-Check "no," if member is not currently enrolled in a waiver program or is on the wait-list for a waiver program (HCPF or DD).
+- HCBS Eligible: Check "yes," if the member is currently enrolled in a waiver program with Home and Community-Based Services.
+Check "no," if the member is not currently enrolled in a waiver program or is on the wait list for a waiver program (the Department or Developmental Disabilities).

 - Requesting Provider #: Enter the requesting provider's Medical Assistance Program provider number.